Skip to content

 This immediately loads the most recent session.

-• Resume by index: First, list available sessions (see Listing Sessions), then use the index number:
+• Resume by index: List available sessions first (see Listing sessions), then use the index number:

 Terminal window